 What is a Medicare Part D stand-alone prescription drug plan?

-In most cases, stand-alone prescription drug coverage refers to Medicare Part D plans that Medicare beneficiaries purchase to supplement Original Medicare (or to supplement a Medicare Advantage Medicare Savings Account (MSA) plan or Private Fee-for-Service (PFFS) plan; most other Medicare Advantage plans include integrated Part D coverage).
-The plans are called "stand-alone" because they're purchased on their own, separate from the rest of the person's health coverage; it's common for an Original Medicare beneficiary to have a Part D plan from one insurer and a Medigap plan from a different insurer.
+Medicare Part D plans are called “stand-alone” because they’re purchased on their own, separate from the rest of the person’s health coverage; it’s common for an Original Medicare beneficiary to have a Part D prescription drug plan from one insurer and a Medigap plan from a different insurer.

 You might also hear someone refer to stand-alone prescription drug coverage for people who aren’t enrolled in Medicare, although that’s much less common.
 It’s possible, however, to obtain stand-alone drug plans in the non-Medicare market, although they’re usually prescription discount plans rather than insurance (here’s an explanation of how that works).